Nachum Segal

-Nachum Segal is an American radio disc jockey.
+Nachum Segal (born 1963) is an American radio host.
 He has hosted the program Jewish Moments in the Morning (commonly abbreviated as JM in the AM) since September 1983.
 Every morning from 6-9 Segal runs his show.
 The show includes music, interviews, news reports and much more.
 Also throughout the day the Nachum Segal Network has a number of different programs.
 Segal also serves as the president of the Nachum Segal Network.

 Early career

 A graduate of Mesivta Ohr Torah in Riverdale and Yeshiva University's Yeshiva College, Segal began his radio career at the Yeshiva University campus radio station WYUR (Yeshiva University Radio), in 1981.
 At the university he acquired the initial skills and technical know-how to host a radio show.
 During his senior year at Yeshiva, Segal was approached by Norman Laster (Neshoma Show) through Mr. Larry Wachsman, the Director of Student Activities, and offered the opportunity to produce and host the Hebrew and Jewish Program at Upsala College's WFMU.
 (The departing host was Larry Gordon.)